inniyah/quaketoogre/readme.txt

 The configuration file is an XML document containing conversion parameters as defined by the Document Type Definition in the 'config.dtd' file.
-Most of the specification from the DTD file should be pretty self-explanatory, and an example configuration file has been supplied to show you how to write a config XML file.
-There are a couple of specific details I will explain here though:
+Most of the specification from the DTD file should be pretty self-explanatory, and two example configuration files have been supplied to show you how to write a config XML file.
+There are a couple of specific details I will explain here
+though:

 - convertcoordinates
 The Quake engines use a different coordinate system than Ogre uses.
 When this